 2. Letter of interest (PDF or Microsoft Word): A one-page document describing the content of your design.
 If appropriate, describe collaborations with other artists or community groups involved and their role(s).
 (500 word max).

-3. Images or a video of past work (jpg or mov file): provide 3-5 images of previous artwork.
+3. Images or a video of past work: provide 3-5 images of previous artwork.
 Video of public art pieces are also accepted via web link (5 min max).

 4. Budget: provide a list of materials with anticipated artist fees for your proposal.